athomasq/athomasq.github.io/about.md

 While I believe in the power of markets, technology and data to make the world a better place, I'm also keenly aware of their limitations.

-Data can be noisy, messy, incomplete or irrelevant; more dangerously, it can be misleading, invasive, biased or falsified.
+Data can be noisy, messy, incomplete or irrelevant; more dangerously, it can be misleading, manipulated, invasive, biased or falsified.
 Markets can be imperfect, incomplete, non-competitive, regulated, corrupt, captured, rigged or otherwise flawed.
 Technology is vulnerable to incompetence, malice, misuse, indifference, bias and unforeseen consequences.

 The optimist (and trader) in me says that every inefficiency is an opportunity; the humanist in me cares for the individuals affected by these inequities.
 It's important to strike a balance.